poupartfarms/poupartfarms.github.io/_posts/2016-11-18-electing-hate.md

 It was one of these incidents of hatred that we got caught up in one fateful morning.
 Thankfully, virtually all of the violence was online and in the media, and so our children, and their educators, were not directly exposed to it.
-But the effects on the educators and the owners of the daycare were non the less terrible.
+But the effects on the educators and the owners of the daycare were none the less terrible.

 You see, the daycare is owned and operated by a Muslim family, and some of